Skip to main content

 The --format flag controls the output format.
-Three formats are available:
+Five formats are available, and they can be combined (e.g. --format jsonl,html):

 Console (default)